Bedtime & Screen Time Rules

 - Background music

-Beyond bedtime, you can create additional restricted periods:
+Yes.
+Beyond bedtime, you can create additional restricted windows for any recurring time block.

 School Hours Example